agude/agude.github.io/_posts/2020-06-30-machine_learning_deployment_shadow_mode.md

 ---

 [^1]: **Disclaimer**: I was a technical editor for the book, but make no money off sales.
 [^2]: By _"live model"_, I mean whatever system is currently doing the job that the shadow model will do.
-It could be a model, a heuristic, a simple `if` statement or even nothing at all.
+It could be a model, a heuristic, a simple `if` statement, or even nothing at all.
 [^3]: You _are_ logging your live results, right?